-9 HTML Tags (& 11 Attributes) You Must Know for SEO
+11 HTML Attributes For SEO & Why They Matter

 The name attribute is used with the <meta> tag.

-It is essentially a way of specifying to any bots which may visit the page if the following information applies to them or not.
+It is essentially a way of specifying to any bots that may visit the page if the following information applies to them or not.

 For example, including <meta name=”robots” content=”noindex” /> means that all bots should take notice of the “noindex” directive.